Species Native to Missouri

 The genus name of Phlox is derived from the Greek word for flame.

 Susceptible to powdery mildew and root rot.
+Phlox bugs can be a significant problem some years.
 Taller stems may need staking.

 Garden phlox is a staple of the perennial border.